brunialti/MENWIZ/README.txt

 . code inspection and cleaning

 The TEST_LIB zip file contains the library used to test the MENWIZ lib.
-It should be standard, neverthless should you have some problem, try using it
+I used what i felt to be "standard" libraries.
+Should you have some problem using yours actual libs, try using them

 (*)NOT TESTED YET: in MENWIZ.h if you comment the #define I2C statement, the lib *should* work with LiquidCrystal library thanks to conditional compiler directives